-Remember, the Bible is a spiritual sword because we are in a spiritual battle.
-God will help us destroy anything that has a strong hold on us.
-We can obey Him by taking every thought captive.
+Remember, the Bible is a spiritual sword because you are in a spiritual battle.
+God will help you destroy anything that has a strong hold on you.
+Obey Him by taking every thought captive.
 That means you aren’t going to let it have control over you.
 You won’t let your mind continue to think about a bad thought.

-You will keep him in perfect peace, Whose mind is stayed on You, Because he trusts in You.
+You will keep him in perfect peace, whose mind is stayed on You, because he trusts in You.
+Isaiah 26:3 ESV

-When we keep our mind on God, and trust in Him, He promises us peace.
+Choosing what you think about is, in essence, meditating on the Word.
+When you keep your mind on God, and trust in Him, He promises you peace.
 That’s much better than bad thoughts, isn’t it?

 This verse is my go-to verse when anxious thoughts come when I’m trying to sleep.
 I wrote about how it works like a sleeping pill in my post Surprised By Meditation.
 Try it!

 Thoughts of Victory

 This process is what I have tested and proven in my life to be true.
 You can always depend on God’s amazing wisdom to have thoughts of victory.
 Protect yourself with God’s Word.
 Identify what’s attacking your mind and cast down anything that’s not of God.
 Then choose to replace those thoughts with the promises, truths, and commands found in the Bible.
 Remind yourself that you are being prayed for every day and that you are loved beyond measure.